loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 Basically with the [RxXpress router](https://loreanvictor.github.io/rxxpress/router), each route is a stream of requests instead of a function accepting a callback.
-Here we are basically saying I want the stream of all requests (all methods, any path), and want to pipe it to some operators (each operator is simply a function that is applied on the stream, pretty similar to piping shell commands), and then subscribe to it (so we get those requests).
+Here we are basically saying that we want the stream of all requests (all methods, any path), and want to pipe it to some operators (each operator is simply a function that is applied on the stream, pretty similar to piping shell commands), and then subscribe to it (so we get those requests).